Updated: July 11, 2024

 Companies In-Business That Want a PPIA on Employment Taxes

 Here is an example of the type of questionable issue the IRS will look more deeply into.
-Let's say that your collection information statement shows that you have more expenses than income, but you also report that you are not behind on your mortgage.
-The IRS agent will want to know how you're making that payment so they will look deeper into your situation.
-Now, imagine that the agent finds out that you recently took out a loan, and you've probably been using those proceeds to cover your monthly bills.
+Let's say that your collection information statement shows that you have more expenses than income, but you also report that individually, you are not behind on your mortgage.
+The ROt will want to know how you're making that payment so they will look deeper into your situation.
+Now, imagine that the RO finds out that you recently took out a loan, and you've probably been using those proceeds to cover your monthly bills.
 The IRS also notices that the repayments for the loan start in three months.
 Based on this information, the IRS may determine that you can't afford to pay the PPIA and that loan.
 This is why it's critical to be very thorough when you complete your application.
 A tax pro can ensure that you don't present any questionable information that may derail you from getting approved.

 Out-of-Business Companies That Want a PPIA on Employment Taxes